 If you don't do that, your melted coconut oil will harden again when exposed to the cool ambient temperature.

-It's worth noting that the originally liquid coconut oil does not become hard instantly when the ambient temperature just started to drop below its freezing point.
+It's worth noting that the originally liquid coconut oil does not become hard instantly when the ambient temperature just started to fall below its freezing point.

 For example, at room temperature (generally 70°F or 21.1 °C), it'll actually turn cloudy first and then slowly form some soft chunks like snow.